 This new dynamic dark-mode feature allows for your Mac’s desktop picture to adjust dynamically regarding brightness and color tones with variations in daylight available in the room or environment.

-Check out this new dynamic dark mode for macOS Mojave!
+Check out this new dynamic dark mode for macOS Mojave and Catalina!
 It’s simply awesome.

 iPhone X Series Phones Are Dark Mode Ready!

-It’s the first iPhone ever to use an OLED screen, and blacks look incredible on the display.
+When the iPhone X and XS released, Dark Mode seemed like a given for iOS 12 since both use an OLED screen, and blacks look incredible on the display.

 Unlike LCD screens of older models and the iPhone XR, with OLED screens, the black pixels don’t light up at all, so there isn’t the battery drain that dark mode would take on earlier screen types!

-Now that we have the iPhone X Series phones like the XS and XR, we really expect a dark mode release–and are frankly surprised Apple did not launch it with all these new phones.
+Now that we have the iPhone X Series phones like the XS and XR, we really expected a dark mode release way sooner than iOS13–and are frankly surprised Apple did not launch it with all these new phones.

 Looking at the XS and XS Max, these phones are just begging for dark mode!
 They seem built for it.

-iOS 12 Hints At Dark Mode For Future Updates
+iOS 12 Hinted At Dark Mode For Future Updates

-It turns out; not all hope is lost for Dark Mode in iOS.
+It turns out; not all hope was not lost for Dark Mode in iOS.
 Developers discovered some details in the iOS 12 beta which seem to hint that Dark Mode may come to iOS 13 later in the year.

 iOS 12 already contains some dark elements.
 The media controls on the lock screen, for example, are a translucent black instead of white.